Skip to content

 Employee uncertainty.
 Buyers often restructure, and your employees — the people who helped build your business — may face layoffs or changed working conditions.

 Emotional difficulty.
 Selling something you built from scratch to a stranger can feel like giving up a child for adoption.
-The emotional weight is real and shouldn't be dismissed.
+The emotional weight is real.

 Tax hit.
 Depending on the sale structure, you may face significant capital gains taxes on the proceeds.